-- keep track of children's immunisation
+- keep track of your children's immunisations

 Speak to someone about your health services

-The Aboriginal and Torres Strait Islander Access Line is supported by staff who are culturally aware of the special conditions that affect Indigenous people.
-Call 1800 556 955.
+Call the free Aboriginal and Torres Strait Islander Access Line to speak to someone about health services available to you.
+Our staff are culturally aware of the special conditions that affect Aboriginal and Torres Strait Islander Australians.

 The Voluntary Indigenous Identifier program